Peoples was America's first black-owned brewery

 Although that fell through, 40-year-old Mack – a former social worker who'd spend five years as a production supervisor at Pabst – was not dissuaded.

 "We decided we would keep looking for a brewery," Mack later said.
 What they found was Peoples Brewery, founded in Oshkosh in 1912 by Bavarian-born Joseph J. Nigl.
 Peoples ranked 10th among the 14 breweries in Wisconsin at the time.
-(Peoples should not be confused with the current brewer, People's, located in Lafayette, Ind.)
+(Peoples should not be confused with the current brewer, People's, located in Lafayette, Indiana.)

 "We decided on Peoples Brewery here in Oshkosh because the location was close to Milwaukee and the physical plant was in good shape."